pulumi/compliance-policies/docs/public/index.md

 when cherry-picking Premium Policies so your Policy Pack statistics are accurate.
 Not doing so may lead to duplicate policy selection as well as inaccurate Policy Pack statistics.

+In this example, first the user is manually selecting policies for disabling HTTP traffic on CloudFront distributions and ensuring encrypted volumes for EBS using the `mandatory` enforcement level.
+In the second statement, the user is selecting policies to ensure modern TLS encryption is used on CloudFront distributions but with an enforcement level of `advisory`.

+It's worth noting in the example below that policies need to be individually selected for both classic and native providers.

 ```ts
 import { PolicyPack } from "@pulumi/policy";
 import { policyManager } from "@pulumi-premium-policies/policy-manager";